 In addition to providing limited liability to the owners, Delaware corporations can be critical to securing future capital investment.
 Angel investors and venture capital firms generally prefer Delaware corporations.

 The main reason to choose Delaware is for its predictable laws that protect investors.
 Accordingly, legal professionals and capital investors have always been comfortable with the Delaware laws and procedures governing these entities.
 Familiarity can streamline financial and legal procedures, thus increasing efficiency and valuations.

 The Subchapter-C corporation is well-suited for most startups.
 That is because most startups have extended periods of losses that can be “rolled forward” year after year to offset future gains.
 Many startups have years of losses until they reach a tipping point where scale turns profitable.
 When profits are created, they are reinvested in the business and not distributed as dividends to shareholders.
-As a result, the only tax paid is a relatively low corporate tax rate and not personal income tax by the shareholders.
+As a result, the only tax paid is a relatively low corporate tax rate.
+No personal income tax is by the shareholders.
 Other S-corporation and partnership tax regimes “deem” profits to be distributed and taxed as personal income.
 This is even if profits are reinvested in the business.
 The result of using an LLC taxed as a partnership or an S-Corporation is a higher effective tax rate than a C-Corporation for a business looking to reinvest in itself.

 When Is a C Corp Not the Best Option?

 What if you are not at the point of seeking venture capital investment yet?
 It may be best to form a simpler LLC, then convert when you are ready.
 You can always convert an LLC to a C-corp later.
 This would be deemed a tax “reorganization.”
 The LLC could be converted later when funding is sought if the investor does not want the LLC form of business.